Associate subnets with network sites for CAC in Lync Server 2013

 Every subnet in your network must be associated with a specific network site.
 This is because subnet information is used to determine the network site on which an endpoint is located.
 When the locations of both parties in a session are known, call admission control (CAC) can determine if there is sufficient bandwidth to establish a call.

 Call admission control does not have any special requirements for associating subnets with network sites.
-To create an association between the subnets and network sites in your topology, follow the procedures in Associate a Subnet with a Network Site.
-To view the network sites (and their respective subnets) in the example network topology for call admission control, see Example: Gathering Your Organization's Requirements for Call Admission Control in the Planning documentation.
+To create an association between the subnets and network sites in your topology, follow the procedures in Associate a subnet with a network site in Lync Server 2013.
+To view the network sites (and their respective subnets) in the example network topology for call admission control, see Example: Gathering your requirements for call admission control in Lync Server 2013 in the Planning documentation.